rmacuna/facebook-heroes/README.md

   <br>
 </h1>

-<h4 align="center">A minimal rich clone of Facebook made for the Avengers to share their experiences.</h4>
+<h4 align="center">A minimal functional clone of Facebook made for the Avengers to share their experiences.</h4>